A-Sravanthi/Vote-App/Online-voting-system-main/README.md

 ## About Me

-I'm Samartha,an undergraduate student studying Computer Science at IIIT, Gwalior with an Active interest in Competitive Programming and building Web Apps(MERN stack).
+I'm Sravanthi,an undergraduate student studying Computer Science at IIIT, Gwalior with an Active interest in Competitive Programming and building Web Apps(MERN stack).
 Do checkout my portfolio and connect with me on LinkedIn.

 ### Connect with me :